-Associate Curator of Animals is responsible for Australian Adventure and Northern Trek.
-This curator works with a team of 11animal keepers and 3general relief keepers.
-The collection consists of approximately 30 mammal species (large carnivores, macropods, hoofstock), 12 reptile spe ,cies, 22 bird species, and 22 fish species.
+The Associate Curator of Animals is responsible for the Primate, Cat and Aquatics Building.
+This curator works with a team of 9 animal keepers and 3 general relief keepers.
+The collection consists of approximately 200 aquatic species, 20 primate species and 4 carnivore species.

 Evaluation of this position is based primarily on performance of the following essential functions, which include, but are not limited to:

 • Prepares and assigns work schedules to staff and assists curators in setting priorities for various tasks.
 Assures that work is completed in a safe and efficient manner.

 • Inspects animal areas and exhibits.
 Confers with designated animal curator, veterinarians, registrar and animal keepers regarding condition of animals, areas/exhibits, and alterations needed to improve levels of husbandry and care through planning, organizing, and prioritizing work assignments.

 • Supervises and coordinates activities of employees regarding modifications, maintenance, and animal enrichment/training to ensure exhibits are attractive and functional for housing each species.

 • Provides the registrar with all necessary current and historical information for species within the Zoo’s collection, in order to maintain accurate animal records.

 • In cooperation with other Zoological Programs staff, assures the health and well-being of the animal collection.
 Coordinates procedures with vet staff.